juanccilleruelo/senCilleConfigurator/README.md

 ## What is this Product Configurator?

-senCille Configurator is a standalone project configurator.
+###senCille Configurator is a standalone Product Configurator.

-**senCille Configurator** is a **Standalone Product Configurator**.
-On the creation, it is oriented to **Furniture Manufacturing**, but its functionalities are not limited to this field.
+Since its creation, it has been oriented to **Furniture Manufacturing**, but its functionalities are not limited to this field.

-Normal Product Configuration software is oriented to change some characteristics of the product and to show these modifications to the user, and senCille Configurator has this functionality but, adds some real differences to this idea.
+Normal Product Configuration software is oriented to change some characteristics of the product and to show these modifications to the user, and senCille Configurator has this functionality but adds some real differences to this idea.

-The first difference is that in **senCille Configurator** you can change absolutely all the characteristics.
+The first difference is that in **senCille Configurator**, you can change absolutely all the characteristics.
 The size or the shape, too, but in a controlled environment.
 This means that you can create, beginning with a Piece of Furniture, **infinite variants** of this Piece.

 Another important difference is that this Product Configurator, **senCille, is oriented not only to the sale of the product but also to the manufacturing of the product**.